The Classroom Where Fake News Fails

 'Damn, Why Did I Just Read That?'

-The News Literacy Project was founded nearly 9 years ago by a Pulitzer-prize winning investigative reporter with the Los Angeles Times, Alan C. Miller.
+The News Literacy Project was founded nearly nine years ago by a Pulitzer-prize winning investigative reporter with the Los Angeles Times, Alan C. Miller.
 The group and its mission have been endorsed by 33 "partner" news organizations, including The Associated Press, The New York Times and NPR.
 That mission has always been to give students the tools to be smarter consumers — not just of news, but all information.
 In May, the group unveiled Checkology, its new virtual classroom.
 There's a free, basic version and a premium version that's more interactive for students.

 "The No. 1 question that I love asking [students] is, 'Where do you get your news?' " says Elis Estrada, the group's Washington, D.C., program manager.
 "And the majority of them say, 'What is news?'
 They don't even know what it is.
 The fact that we have to start there is really telling."